tunezaq/gitwServiceChallenge/README.md

 --------------------
 Your caching service will operate at http://localhost:8088/.
 Please provide the following endpoints which handle the following HTTP verbs:
 */cache/.
 ** POST - creates a new item in the cache.
+The body of the POST should match the contract specified in the Contract section.
 ** GET - gets the entire cache.
 ** DELETE - deletes the cache.

 */cache/{key}.
 ** GET - gets the cache item with matching key.
 ** PUT - updates the cache item with matching key.
+The body of the PUT should match the contract specified in the Contract section.
 ** DELETE - deletes the cache item with matching key.

 Contract